conhof27/MIST-4610-Olympic-Data/README.md

 Utilizes a recursive self-join and an aggregate function to list every Supervisor alongside the exact count of how many subordinate staff members report directly to them.
 <br>
 **Justification:**
+Query 10 allows a manager to view how many subordinates report to each supervisor.
+This is useful for an Olympic analyst to consider or compare the size of each supervisor’s staff.
+This is also useful for Olympic coordinators to provide accommodations for staff that may differ from elite accommodations provided to supervisors.
+Additionally, for Olympic analysts- correlations between staff sizes and winning teams could be easily compared with this query.